Do you or someone you know need help with a Crisis?

 The Crisis Solutions Coalition is comprised of client advocates, along with leaders from healthcare, government, law enforcement and magistrates, schools, healthcare providers, paramedics, emergency departments, community health centers and others.
 They focus on identifying and implementing best known strategies for crisis care while reducing avoidable visits to emergency departments and involvement with the criminal justice system.
 This includes:

-- Recommending and establishing community partnerships to strengthen the continuum of care for mental health and substance abuse services.
+- Recommending and establishing community partnerships to strengthen the continuum of care for mental health and substance use disorders services.

 - Promoting education and awareness of alternative community resources to the use of emergency departments.